rbanks54/rbanks54.github.io/_posts/2016-08-09-jekyll-on-bash-on-ubuntu-on-windows.md

 jekyll serve --no-watch --skip-initial-build
 ```

 For the jekyll people out there, yes, I can combine those two commands into one.
-It's just been during themigration that I'v been running them as two steps.
+It's just been during the migration that I've been running them as two steps.

 Oh - a quick update.
 You can actually run jekyll in watch mode.
 Just make sure you use the `--force_polling` flag as shown here: